← Back to Home

 (b) Train DIR27-S, test DIR27-L

-Axis-aligned experiments show that direction classification is feasible under constrained motions with controlled orientation and accurate gravity compensation.
-However, three observations indicate limited robustness for unconstrained object dynamics: (1) a large cross-dataset generalization gap in DIR27 transfer, (2) failure of rotation-equivariant augmentation under real sensor/control non-idealities, and (3) substantial performance degradation on polyline trajectories where a single window label is insufficient.
+Axis-aligned experiments show that velocity-direction classification is feasible for constrained straight-line motions with controlled orientation and accurate gravity compensation (95.82% accuracy on AXIS-7).
+However, three observations indicate limited robustness for unconstrained object dynamics: (1) a large cross-dataset generalization gap in DIR27 transfer (58.16% and 53.38% accuracy for DIR27-L→DIR27-S and DIR27-S→DIR27-L), (2) failure of rotation-equivariant augmentation under real sensor and control non-idealities (a 24.7% y-axis F1-score drop in a diagnostic label-flip test), and (3) substantial performance degradation on polyline trajectories where a single window label is insufficient (49.2% accuracy on POLY-27).

 References